zigzap/zap/doc/authentication.md

 Here, we only show using one of the Authenticator types.
 See the tests for more examples.

-The `Endpoint.Authenticating` honors `.unauthorized` in the endpoint settings, where you can pass in a callback to deal with unauthorized requests.
-If you leave it to `null`, the endpoint will automatically reply with a `401 - Unauthorized` response.
+The `Endpoint.Authenticating` uses the `.unauthorized()` method of the endpoint to deal with unauthorized requests. `unauthorized` must be implemented.

 The example below should make clear how to wrap an endpoint into an `Endpoint.Authenticating`: